godotengine/godot-docs/reference/variant_class.rst

 it), or COW mode (modifications will always alter the local copy, making a copy of the internal data if necessary, but will not affect the other copies).
-In COW mode, Both Dictionary and Array are thread-safe, otherwise a Nutex should be created to lock if multi thread access is desired.
+In COW mode, Both Dictionary and Array are thread-safe, otherwise a Mutex should be created to lock if multi thread access is desired.

 References: